jjarv001/fmgaRevamp/collections/_services/experimentation.md

 hero:
   enabled: true
   heading: "Experimentation"
-  sub_heading: "We know we don't know everything, so we study, experiment, and test"
+  sub_heading: "We know we don't know everything and we like to learn,
+    <br>so we study, experiment, and test"
   text_color: "#ffffff"
   background_color: "#1d2830"
   background_gradient: false